 Craft as a tool for human education and development

-This two-year, part-time training offered across Ruskin Mill Trust centres, designed initially for Ruskin Mill staff and available to external delegates for the first time in 2019, explores the pedagogic potential of craft within an SEN context, equipping participants with the skills to use craft to support education.
+This two-year, part-time training offered across Ruskin Mill Trust centres explores the pedagogic potential of craft within an SEN context, equipping participants with the skills to use craft to support education.
 The programme combines theory with practice, allowing participants to engage with craft and to experience and research its pedagogic potential.
-A four-day intensive will run for the Pedagogic Potential of Craftwork from 13th to 17th July 2020.
+This course is currently only open to RMT staff.